-Before there can be any hope of success we must establish air su-
+Before there can be any hope of success we must establish air superiority.

-2 Air University Quarterly Review, Winter, 1948. periority.
 Our fighters and bombers must clear the sky of the enemy, and not until this is accomplished to a sufficient degree can we risk the employment of our slow, unarmed transports with their valuable cargoes of men and equipment.

 While the battle for control of the air is progressing, our reconnaissance units will be working overtime to select the exact drop zones and landing zones.
-They must keep the Task Force supplied with up-to-date photo coverage and reports on enemy air and surface activity over the entire area.
-The photographs must be studied in detail to select phase lines, to determine the capacity of the existing airfields and to select sites for the construction of airstrips if that should prove necessary.
+They must keep the Task Force supplied with up-to-date photo coverage and reports on enemy air and surface activity over the entire area. photographs must be studied in detail to select phase lines, to determine the capacity of the existing airfields and to select sites for the construction of airstrips if that should prove necessary.
 Landingfield capacity must be adequate to handle the maximum effort of our available transport aircraft and the operations of our fighter planes.

 Assuming that the capacity of the airhead landing fields is satisfactory, we must then select the personnel and equipment to keep our transports flying the maximum number of sorties day and night in all weather.
-This means that we must plan to install instrument landing equipment and have it operating early in the action.
-It means that the right number of receipt and distribution personnel must be selected, trained and equipped so that aircraft turn-around time is kept to a minimum.
-If we have too many men for this job it will cause an extra airlift burden-for they, too, are consumers.
+This means that we must plan to install instrument landing equipment and have operating early in the action. means that the right number of reand distribution personnel must be selected. trained equipped so that aircraft around time is kept to a minimum.
+If we have too many men for this job it will cause an extra airlift burden-for they, too, are consu-